Ricci tensor on ${\rm RCD}^*(K,N)$ spaces: Preliminaries

 Let $M=\ms$ be a $\rcd$ metric measure space for some $K \in \R$ (or for simplicity, a ${\rm RCD}$ space).
 We denote the space of finite Borel measures on $X$ by ${\rm Meas}(M)$, and equip it with the total variation norm $\| \cdot \|_{\rm TV}$.

-The Sobolev space $W^{1,2}(M)$ is defined as in \cite{AGS-C}, and the weak gradient of a function $f \in W^{1,2}(M)$ is denoted by $|\D f|$.
-It is part of the definition of ${\rm RCD}(K,\infty)$ space that $W^{1,2}(M)$ is a Hilbert space, in which case $\ms$ is called infinitesimally Hilbertian space.
+The Sobolev space $W^{1,2}(M)$ is defined as in \cite{AGS-C}, and the minimal weak upper gradient (or call it weak gradient for simplicity) of a function $f \in W^{1,2}(M)$ is denoted by $|\D f|$.
+It is part of the definition of ${\rm RCD}(K,\infty)$ space that $W^{1,2}(M)$ is a Hilbert space, in which case $\ms$ is called infinitesimally Hilbertian space (see \cite{G-O} for more discussions).
 In order to introduce the concepts of `tangent/cotangent vector field' in non-smooth setting, we will use the vocabulary of $L^\infty$-modules.

 \begin{definition}[$L^2$-normed $L^\infty$-module] Let $M=\ms$ be a metric measure space.
 A $L^2$-normed $L^\infty(M)$ module is a Banach space $({\bf B}, \| \cdot \|_{\bf B})$ equipped with a bilinear map